mp3il/bluesnap-ios/README.md

     public extension Notification.Name { static let bsTokenExpirationNotification = Notification.Name("bsTokenExpirationNotification") }

-If you look at the example app ViewController.swift, you will see at the bottom, the functions that handle the token.
+If you look at the demo app in ViewController.swift, you will see the functions that handle the token at the bottom of the file.

 * `listenForBsTokenExpiration()` - this function is called to start listening for the token expiration event.
 * `bsTokenExpired()` - this function handles the error by generating a new token.